How To Make The Blatchington Hat - With FREE PDF Pattern!

 Free PDF Hat Pattern

 Before you get started you’ll need to download the Free PDF Pattern that accompanies this blog post.
-To download the pattern for free, head over to our pattern store via this link, add the hat pattern to your cart and check out.
+To download the pattern, head over to our pattern store via this link, add the hat pattern to your cart and check out.
 You won’t be charged for this pattern.

 Fabric SUGGESTIONS and Requirements